 If you’re taken to a different airport and that leads to you arriving at your final destination three hours or more late, you can claim flight delay compensation.

 Sometimes when a flight is delayed, an airline will give passengers an alternative flight with a different airline.
-If you end up arriving at your final destination three hours late, you can still claim flight delay compensation from the original airline you booked the flight with.
+If you end up arriving at your final destination three hours late, you can still claim flight compensation from the original airline you booked the flight with.

-If the airline provides you with an alternative flight but you still arrive at your destination three hours or more late, you can claim flight delay compensation.
+If the airline provides you with an alternative flight but you still arrive at your destination three hours or more late, you can claim flight compensation.

-We’re one of the fastest flight delay compensation firms in the UK; the average time it takes us to recover compensation is just 71 days.
+We’re one of the fastest flight compensation firms in the UK; the average time it takes us to recover compensation is just 71 days.

 Every flight delay claim is unique so it’s hard to give an exact timescale for each person.
 We’ve recovered compensation in less than a month for thousands of passengers, but things can go on longer depending on how the airline deals with your claim.

-We’ll keep you up to date on how your claim is going by email and will let you know when we’ve recovered the flight delay compensation for you, so you don’t need to worry about a thing.
+We’ll keep you up to date on how your claim is going by email and will let you know when we’ve recovered the flight compensation for you, so you don’t need to worry about a thing.

 We work on a no-win no-fee basis so if we don’t recover your compensation for you, you don’t owe us anything at all.